KileElin/blog/README.md

 # blog
-A basic layout for a blog.
+A basic layout for a blog using only html and css.
+Follwed instructions in YouTube video, see below.

 Sources: